-Under actual storm conditions it may be expected that a hurricane moving at a slower speed could have higher coastal storm tides and correspondingly increased depth of surge than those depicted from model results.
+Under actual storm conditions it may be expected that a hurricane moving at a slower speed could have higher coastal storm tides than those depicted from model results.
 At the same time, a fast moving hurricane would have less time to move storm surge water up river courses to more inland areas.
+For example, a minimal hurricane or a storm further off the coast such as Hurricane Dennis could cause extensive beach erosion and move large quantities of water into interior lowland areas.
+In the newest version of the Apalachee Bay SLOSH model, for each set of tracks in a specific direction, storms were run at forward speeds of 5, 10, 15 and 25 mph.